WHOIGit/django-aws-starterkit/aws-cdk/README.md

 to use a different Django image,  but you will need to adjust the environmental variables to fit your needs.

-Both the AWS CLI and CDK packages need to be installed on your local machine.
+Both AWS CLI and CDK need to be installed on your local machine.

 For detailed instructions on getting started with AWS CDK:
 [https://docs.aws.amazon.com/cdk/latest/guide/home.html](https://docs.aws.amazon.com/cdk/latest/guide/home.html)